RRyRacer

 The game loop uses wall-clock frame timing.
 Two players on different hardware see the same randomized event sequence, but the exact frame at which each event fires may differ by a few milliseconds.
 Mirror-match fairness in v1 is therefore perceptual, not bit-identical.

 A future release will migrate to fixed-timestep physics for bit-identical cross-machine determinism.
-Practically, internal testing has not produced score differences greater than 1% from this effect, but it's a real property you should know about.
+Practically, this effect is expected to be small, but it's a real property you should know about.

 Disputed races based on wall-clock timing differences are not resolvable via replay in v1.
-The 24-hour refund path is the escape hatch.
+They must go through the dispute and recovery process, and may not result in an automatic refund.

 7. Jurisdiction, age, and eligibility

-• You must be 18 years old, or the age of majority in your jurisdiction, whichever is higher.
+• You must be at least 18 years old and at least the age of majority in your jurisdiction.

 8. Fees and settlement timing

 • Settlement target: under 2 minutes after both players submit.
-The server's timeout sweep runs every 2 minutes.
+The server's timeout sweep runs every 2 minutes, but payout and refund timing is not guaranteed.

 • If the operator is congested, settlement may take longer.
 The platform retries automatically up to 5 times.
 If all retries fail, the match is marked failed and ops is notified.
-Your funds remain in escrow and can be recovered via the 24-hour refund path.
+Manual recovery may be required.

 9. Dispute policy